0xvoidmain/deep-obj/README.md

 Where `path` is a string like `foo.bar` or `foo.bar[0][1]` or `[0][1].foo['bar']`.

+The path also can be an array: ['foo', 'bar', 0]

 The function will return an VALUE or undefined

 ### DeepObject.set(object, path, value)

 Where `path` is a string like `foo.bar` or `foo.bar[0][1]` or `[0][1].foo['bar']`.

+The path also can be an array: ['foo', 'bar', 0]

 The function return TRUE or FALSE.
 Return TRUE if it can set value with the path